Stuycs-K/project03-final-09-sheklyoue/DEVLOG.md

 - chat works (messaging, chat is updating constantly)
 - next goal : add scrolling to chat window & get user panel working

+### 2025-01-19 user list (worked with lawrence)
+- created an extra socket to send username info
+- user list works when locally (on marge too) connected but when I connect from my computer to marge, the list prints gibbersh half the time
+  - couldn't test with lab machines becuase couldn't ssh
+- doesn't block when two users connect at the same time
+- HOWEVER, you have to wait for the other client to input their name first in order to chat
+- client connect and disconnect messages (updated to all clients)
+- debugged for an hour and half